This post and its photos may contain affiliate links, view our disclosure policy.

 There are different sized and shaped rocks, some up to 26-feet long in a field that was created by glacial action.

-This is a great spot to get out and stretch.
+This is a great spot to get out of the car for a bit.
 Be sure to wear good shoes.

-Sharon, Pennsylvania: Daffin’s Chocolate Kingdom: Chocolate lovers are going to love this stop.
+Chocolate lovers are going to love this stop.
 A 400-pound turtle, frog, deer and other woodland creatures.
+So very sweet.

 Roadside Attractions I-80 Ohio

-Clyde, Ohio: Ice Cream Cone-Shaped Building: Stop for a tasty treat at this ice cream conde shaped building.
+Stop for a tasty treat at this ice cream cone shaped building.
 How fun!

 Roadside Attractions I-80 Indiana